 opportunity to bond.

-Keep in mind that this can also be a stressful responsibility to take on.
-Caring for your aging parent is an extremely difficult task, especially if you have your own children to care for.
-Make sure that you’re able to take on this extra responsibility before making any final decisions.
+Keep in mind that this can also be a stressful responsibility to take on and that caring for aging parents is an extremely difficult task, especially if you have your own children to care for.
+This is often why people seek out alternative care methods to help take some of the weight off their shoulders.

 If you find that this is the only option (your parent’s home isn’t safe for them to live in alone and a nursing home is out of the question), there are services available to help you with this new responsibility.
 In-home caregiving services help provide short breaks, while respite care offers a longer break period.
 There are also adult day programs where your aging parent can participate in art, celebrations, group discussions, outings, and physical activity.